Deploying Server Applications with Ansible

 localhost ansible_connection=local

-203.0.113.74 server_tag=nextcloud ansible_user=serveradmin ansible_become_pass="{{ bootstrap_nonroot_user_password }}" ansible_ssh_private_key_file="~/.ssh/id_ed25519_<server_tag>_<bootstrap_nonroot_user>"
+203.0.113.74 ansible_user=serveradmin ansible_become_pass="{{ baseline_nonroot_user_password }}" ansible_ssh_private_key_file="~/.ssh/id_ed25519_<server_tag>_<baseline_nonroot_user>"

 Once your setting are configured, you can run the playbook with the relevant tag.